bjornkihlberg/chezscheme-json/README.md

 - `'json-false` is translated to `#f`
 - `(vector 'json-array (list 1 2 3))` is translated to `(list 1 2 3)`
 - `(vector 'json-object '(("x" .
 5) ("y" .
 7)))` is translated to `'((x .
 5) (y .
 7)))`

+## Notes

+I suspect the code could be cleaned up but I'm tempted to let it be and come back in a few years to see what I've learned since.
+I'm working on a better code formatter for Chez Scheme as well which I will apply here as soon as it's ready.